minorsetback/capacitor-app-store-info/README.md

 Returns information about the app environment:
 - isTestFlight: true if the app is running in TestFlight
-- storeCountry: the App Store country code (e.g., "US")
+- storeCountry: the App Store country code (e.g., "USA")

 **Returns:** <code>Promise&lt;{ isTestFlight: boolean; storeCountry: string; }&gt;</code>